-Since his arrival, he has instituted and/or participated in several new City-wide initiatives including the creation of the CORE Fund (a non-profit entity whose primary focus is downtown real estate adaptive reuse projects), 17Strong (neighborhood improvement program to better focus capital improvements), an online 311 system to report issues to appropriate City departments in a timely fashion, a reorganization of City departments to better focus on desired citizen outcomes and a new strategic planning framework (OGSM) modeled after Proctor & Gamble's strategic model that is linked to a more robust annual operating budget and performance measurement processes.
+Since his arrival, he has worked collaboratively with City Council, City Staff and community stakeholders on several new initiatives including the creation of the CORE Fund (a non-profit entity whose primary focus is downtown real estate adaptive reuse projects), 17Strong (neighborhood improvement program to better focus capital improvements based on resident desire), an online 311 system to report issues to appropriate City departments in a timely fashion, a reorganization of City departments to better focus on desired citizen outcomes and a new strategic planning framework (OGSM) modeled after Proctor & Gamble's strategic model that is linked to robust annual operating budget and performance measurement processes.
 Indicating transparency was critical to good government at his time of hiring, many initiatives have been launched including utilizing a broad social media platform to provide public information, placing the City’s “checkbook” online through OpenGov and working with the Finance Department to produce GFOA award-winning documents to better convey how tax dollars are being spent.

 Mr. Smith is actively involved in the Hamilton community, including being a member of the Hamilton Rotary Club, serving as a Trustee on the Downtown Hamilton Special Improvement District and sitting on the Executive Boards for the following entities: Hamilton Economic Development Corporation, Hamilton Area Chamber of Commerce and the Vision 2020 Commission.
 Regionally, he serves (or has served) on the Cincinnati USA Partnership’s Community Partners Committee, the Ohio-Kentucky-Indiana (OKI) Regional Council of Governments Board of Directors and is a member of the Cincinnati Area Management Association (CAMA).